An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Results

 \section{Results}

-The fine-tuned transformer-based model was trained and tested with both unbalanced and balanced datasets.
-To assess the performance of the model different measurements such as confusion matrix, precision, recall, F1-score, and overall accuracy have been calculated.
+A model's generalization power can be assessed using various performance metrics, including precision, recall, F1-score, and accuracy, across different conditions \citep{chen2024hybrid}.
+The fine-tuned transformer-based model was trained and tested with unbalanced and balanced datasets.
+To assess the performance of the model, different measurements such as the confusion matrix, precision, recall, F1-score, and overall accuracy have been calculated.
 Overall summarize the performance, a model needs to calculate the confusion matrix first.
-It is a kind of table that provides a detailed breakdown of the actual and predicted classification for specific task domain data.
-The confusion matrix of the DistilBERT model for both imbalanced and balanced datasets is shown in Table~\ref{tbl2}.
-True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN) are the main components of the confusion matrix and as well as are needed for the calculation of Precision, recall, and F1-score \citep{uddin2022cyber}.
-The precision, recall, and F1-score of the DistilBERT model for both imbalanced and balanced datasets are shown in Table~\ref{tbl3} and Table~\ref{tbl4}.
+This kind of table provides a detailed breakdown of the actual and predicted classification for specific task domain data.
+The RoBERTa model's confusion matrix for imbalanced and balanced datasets is shown in Table~\ref{tbl2}.
+True Positive (TP), True Negative (TN), False Positive (FP), and False Negative (FN) are the main components of the confusion matrix, and as well as are also needed for the calculation of Precision, recall, and F1-score \citep{uddin2022cyber}.
+The precision, recall, and F1-score of the RoBERTa model for both imbalanced and balanced datasets are shown in Table~\ref{tbl3} and Table~\ref{tbl4}.

-Precision: Precision which expresses the ratio of true positives to all predicted positives, indicates how accurate positive predictions are and emphasizes the model's capacity to identify positive samples.
+Precision: Precision, which expresses the ratio of true positives to all predicted positives, indicates how accurate positive predictions are and emphasizes the model's capacity to identify positive samples.

 Recall: It calculates the ratio of true positives to all predicted positives to assess a model's accuracy in identifying positive samples.
 It denotes the sensitivity of the model, capturing the actual positive rate in the class observations.